dev-academy-programme/concepts/testing/cucumber-tests.md

 Cucumber is a flavour of integration tests that aim to improve collaboration between technical and non-technical people in developing software.

-tests are written in [Gherkin syntax](https://cucumber.io/docs/reference) which means that:
+Tests are written in [Gherkin syntax](https://cucumber.io/docs/reference) which means that:
   * tests are human readable - people without technical understanding can participate directly in reading and writing tests
   * tests can clarify what the software should do from a user's perspective
   * tests follow a familiar pattern analogous to that of unit testing:  Given (arrange), When (act) Then (assert), and